 Having professional support, like a divorce coach or therapist, might help prevent those intense feelings from spilling over into the rest of your life.

 Bad-mouthing your spouse in front of the kids is a definite no-no, Morris says.
 Research reveals that children of high-conflict divorce have negative mental health outcomes.
-One study found that they were two to four times more likely to be clinically disturbed, particularly boys.
+One study found that they were two-to-four times more likely to be clinically disturbed, particularly boys.

 Highly conflicted custody cases keep children in constant emotional turmoil and put them at higher risk of mental illness, substance abuse, educational failure, and parental alienation.
 In fact, the level and intensity of parental conflict is now considered the most dominant factor in the outcome of a child's future life.